Telehealth Appointment Booking Refresh

 What did we achieve?

-• New email designs helped patients show up to their appointments
+• New emails helped patients attend appointments

 Discovery